LuisaGroup/LuisaCompute/README_Python_en.md

 > prohibited. luisa functions can capture external variables, and if they are pure data variables (see the next section),
 > they are captured by value at compile time.

 Function return values are not supported when calling a Luisa function in Python in parallel.
-The only way to output a function is to write data to a cache or mapping (see the next section).
+The only way to output a function is to write data to a buffer or texture (see the next section).

 The Luisa function currently supports only positional arguments, not keyword arguments, and does not support parameter defaults.